 Just like with mining, agriculture can suffer from low commodity prices, and when such prices are present, a farmer must cut back on expenses and allocate and/or concentrate his resources in a manner that maximizes output.
-This is particularly true when irrigation can only occur when electricity is being paid for, which is what Sid Schvanaveldt had to suffer with.
-This is certainly a viable defense to forfeiture even under a preponderance of the evidence standard, The standard that the Hearing Officer must establish is by clear and convincing evidence that economic considerations are not a defense to forfeiture and in Sid's case, that there is evidence in the record that either (1) electrical costs are not an issue that would deter irrigation activity or (2) that the commodity prices were such at the time for a small-time hay farmer that sufficient profit would occur with the utilization of electricity.
+This is particularly true when irrigation can only occur when electricity is being paid for, which is what Sid Schvaneveldt had to suffer with.
+This is certainly a viable defense to forfeiture even under a preponderance of the evidence standard.
+The standard that the Hearing Officer must establish is by clear and convincing evidence that economic considerations are not a defense to forfeiture and in Sid's case, that there is evidence in the record that either (1) electrical costs are not an issue that would deter irrigation activity or (2) that the commodity prices were such at the time for a small-time hay farmer that sufficient profit would occur with the utilization of electricity.
 There is no such evidence.
 Indeed, the evidence supports precisely the opposite.

-There is ample evidence in the record about the difficulty of irrigating the NWNW of Section 9 as described by ElRay Balls and the testimony of others that the ground in the NWNW is hilly and higher in elevation above the gravel road that runs along its southern border.
-While anything is possible with unlimited resources, Lee and Jerry Schvaneveldt had limited resources, and it was too much work to continue to haul handlines back and forth on the farm to irrigate the NWNW of Section 9.
-Those work resources had to be concentrated where they would produce the most benefit for the time expended, and they were concentrated on other, more productive parts of the farm.
+There is ample evidence in the record about the difficulty of irrigating the NWNW of Section 9 as described by El Ray Balls and the testimony of others that the ground in the NWNW is hilly and higher in elevation above the gravel road that runs along its southern border.
+While anything is possible with unlimited resources, Lee and Jerry Schvaneveldt had limited resources, and it was not a timely allocation of those resources to continue to haul handlines back and forth on the farm to irrigate the NWNW of Section 9.
+Those work resources had to be concentrated where they would produce the most benefit for the time expended, and they were concentrated on other, more productive parts of the farm, although the option of utilizing those resources in the NWNW of Section 9 was still available when it was practical to do so according to the crop rotation.